Berkeley City Laws, Ordinances & Departments

 A state law ushered in rent control exemptions for single-family homes, townhomes, and condos and exemptions on new construction residential rental units that have received a Certificate of Occupancy.
 This law was later modified by AB 1482 (the Tenant Protection Act of 2019) regarding new construction exemptions.

-Properties with three or more units are required to inspect all elevated elements on the property (balconies, decks, staircases) every five years and to submit a certification of work to the city.
+Properties with three or more units are required to inspect all elevated elements on the property (balconies, decks, staircases) every five years and submit a work certification to the city.
 The next certification date will be in 2027.
 Read more about the program here.
 Directory of licensed professionals (click here).
 [Adopted 2015].

 Owners of specific rental units are not permitted to ask about a prospective tenant's criminal background or use any criminal background information in making a decision to rent to a prospective tenant.
 See our Forms for Preparing to Rent Unit for proper notices.
 [Adopted March 31, 2020].

-Single-family homes and some ADUs and duplexes (but not Golden Duplexes) must register their tenancies and pay an annual registration fee to the Rent Stabilization Board.
+Single-family homes and some ADUs and duplexes (but not Golden Duplexes) must register their first tenancy and pay an annual registration fee to the Rent Stabilization Board.
 Learn more at the Rent Board's website.
 [Adopted November 6, 2020].